whamcloud/Online-Help/docs/Manage_maintain_HA_lustre_fs_5_0.md

 1. Click the **Actions** drop-down menu and click **Stop LNet** to shut down the LNet networking layer and stop any targets running on this server.
 1. Click the **Actions** drop-down menu and click **Unload LNet** to stop LNet, if it is running, and unload the LNet kernel module to ensure that it will be reloaded before any targets are started again.
 (Clicking **Start LNet** will reload the LNet kernel module and start the LNet networking layer again.)

-**Note:** To remove the record for the server from the manager without attempting to contact the server, click the **Actions** drop-down menu and click **Force Remove**.
+**Note:** To remove the record associated with the server from the manager without attempting to contact the server, click the **Actions** drop-down menu and click **Force Remove**.
 Any targets that depend on this server will also be removed without any attempt to unconfigure them. **This action should only be used if the server is permanently unavailable**.

 **Warning:** The **Force Remove** command will remove the server from the Manager for Lustre\* configuration, but not remove Manager for Lustre\* software from the server.
 All targets that depend on the server will also be removed without any attempt to unconfigure them.
 To completely remove the Manager for Lustre\* software from the server (allowing it to be added to another Lustre file system), first contact technical support.